 Top tips: Start with an oil cleanser to remove and dissolve your makeup – it’s the gentlest way of removing dirt from your skin and relies on the ‘oil attracts oil’ theory, so there are no harsh chemicals or soaps to irritate or dry out your skin.
-Finally, use a milk or cream cleanser to get rid of any residue.
+Finally, use a milk or cream cleanser to remove any residue.
 Always pat your skin dry.

 Step 2: Exfoliate – gently!

-Physically: You might think that by scrubbing your skin you’ll get rid of all the flakes, but over exfoliation will only dry out your skin more.
-Look for a polish, which has finer grains that aren’t overly abrasive on your skin.
+Physically: You might think that by scrubbing your skin, you’ll get rid of all the flakes, but over-exfoliation will only dry out your skin more.
+Look for a polish that has finer grains that aren’t overly abrasive on your skin.
 Some scrubs have larger particles (like the size of a grain of sugar) that can be too abrasive for dry skin types.
-We love Dr. Lancer’s Polish, for sloughing dead skin cells away without overdrying.
+We love Dr. Lancer’s Polish, for sloughing dead skin cells away without over-drying.
 Aim to exfoliate two to three times a week – always after you’ve cleansed.

 DIY Lactic acid mask: Mix one tablespoon of greek or natural yogurt, a teaspoon of honey, and a tablespoon of mashed avocado (optional).
 Leave on cleansed skin for 15 minutes and wash away or remove with a damp washcloth.